rladies/meetupr/README.md

 If you don’t tweak anything, the first time you run a meetupr function, you’ll be prompted to go into your browser and a token will be created.

-  - it will be saved to disk in your home directory e.g. under `/home/user/.meetup_token.rds`
+It will be saved to disk in an app directory as determined by `rappdirs::user_data_dir("meetupr", "meetupr")`
-  - the path to the token will be added in .Renviron i.e. `MEETUPR_PAT=/home/maelle/.meetup_token.rds`

 And all the times you use meetupr again, this token will be used, and refreshed and re-saved as needed.